FirehawkV21/rmmv-tunedcore/README.md

 - Simplified a check in TilingSprite.prototype._refresh.
 - Updated to Pixi.js 4.8.9.
 - Replaced the deprecated VoidFilter with AlphaFilter.
-- Removed calls to RegExp.$1 in the WebAudio._readMetadata.
+- Replaced calls to RegExp.$1 in the WebAudio._readMetadata.
 - Removed styles.type.
 It implies text/css anyway.
 - Removed a legacy call specific with Safari (body.style.webkitUserSelect).